BoredFishRE/groovecoastercontroller/README.md

-# Groove Coaster Controller 2021 (Modified by Anthony Raudino)
+# Groove Coaster Controller 2023 (Modified by Anthony Raudino)
-This is a fork of the original project modified with some adjustments as well as acrylic cuts, custom prints as well as controller and LED code built for Arduino.
+This is a fork of the fork of the original project modified with some adjustments as well as acrylic cuts, custom prints as well as a custom PCB!

+# This is a WIP as I refine things.
+Don't use the stick tubes from the CAD, they didn't convert well.

-* Original readme included in seperate file for anyone wanting to follow the original Teensy instructions.
+* Original readme included in seperate file for anyone wanting to follow the original Teensy instructions, though I don't suggest it.

 # Groove Coaster Controller